-Arrears (missed repayments) arise where you have not made a full repayment or you have only made a partial repayment by the last working day of the month.
+Arrears (missed repayments) arise where you have not made a full repayment or you have only made a partial repayment by the 7th of the month after it is due.

 I am not sure I can afford my mortgage repayments.
 What should I do?